michaelsbradleyjr/create-embark-dapp/README.md

 **Note:** &nbsp; it is *incorrect* to use this flag without supplying a value, as it assumes no default value.

-The `--embark-version` flag may be used with or without the `--template` flag, and may be used in conjunction with other flags except `--embark-version-as-tree`.
+The `--embark-version` flag may be used with or without the `--template` flag, and may be used in conjunction with other flags except `--embark-version-from-tree`.

-### `--embark-version-as-tree`
+### `--embark-version-from-tree`

-Use the `--embark-version-as-tree` flag to have the `--embark-version` flag automatically derive its value from the `--tree` flag's value.
+Use the `--embark-version-from-tree` flag to have the `--embark-version` flag automatically derive its value from the `--tree` flag's value.

 The following are equivalent: